Zvyozdnaya

-Zvyozdnaya (Звёздная) is a station on the Moskovsko-Petrogradskaya Line of the Saint Petersburg Metro.
+Zvyozdnaya (Звёздная, Starry) is a station on the Moskovsko-Petrogradskaya Line of the Saint Petersburg Metro.
 It was opened on December 25, 1972.
 It was designed by K.N.
 Afonskya, A.C.
 Getskin and V.P.
 Shuvalova.
 In the original blueprints, the station was called "Imeni Lensoveta" (Soviet of Leningrad Honorary station).

 Location

 The station is adjacent to Krylov State Research Center.